kubecost/docs/getting-started.md

 It's recommended that users set and/or update resource requests and limits before taking Kubecost into production at scale.
 These inputs can be configured in the Kubecost [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml) for Kubecost modules + subcharts.

-Exact recommended values for these parameters depend on the size of your cluster, availability requirements, and usage of the Kubecost product.
+The exact recommended values for these parameters depend on the size of your cluster, availability requirements, and usage of the Kubecost product.
 Suggested values for each container can be found within Kubecost itself on the namespace page.
 More info on these recommendations is available [here](http://blog.kubecost.com/blog/requests-and-limits/).

 In practice, we recommend running Kubecost for up to 7 days on a production cluster and then tuning resource requests/limits based on resource consumption.
 Reach out any time to team@kubecost.com if we can help give further guidance.

 ## <a name="install-configs"></a>Product configuration at install-time

-Kubecost has a number of product configuration options that you can specify at install time in order to minimize the number of settings changes required within product UI.
+Kubecost has a number of product configuration options that you can specify at install time in order to minimize the number of settings changes required within the product UI.
 This makes it simple to redeploy Kubecost.
 These values can be configured under `kubecostProductConfigs` in our [values.yaml](https://github.com/kubecost/cost-analyzer-helm-chart/blob/bb8bcb570e6c52db2ed603f69691ac8a47ff4a26/cost-analyzer/values.yaml#L335).
-These parameters are passed to a configmap that Kubecost detects and writes to its /var/configs.
+These parameters are passed to a ConfigMap that Kubecost detects and writes to its /var/configs.

 ## <a name="cloud-integration"></a>Setting up a cloud integration

 By default, Kubecost dynamically detects your cloud provider and pulls list prices on Azure, AWS, and GCP for all in-cluster assets.
 By completing a cloud integration with one of these providers, you get the ability to view Kubernetes cost metrics side-by-side with external cloud services cost, e.g. S3, BigQuery, Azure Database Services.
-Additionally, it allows Kubecost to reconcile spend with your actual cloud bill to reflect enterprise discounts, spot market prices, comittment discounts, and more.
+Additionally, it allows Kubecost to reconcile spend with your actual cloud bill to reflect enterprise discounts, spot market prices, commitment discounts, and more.
 This gives teams running Kubernetes a complete and accurate picture of costs.

 &nbsp;&nbsp;&nbsp;&nbsp;[Azure billing integration](/azure-out-of-cluster.md)
 &nbsp;&nbsp;&nbsp;&nbsp;[AWS billing integration](/aws-out-of-cluster.md)